Sacraments

 Baptism, the first and fundamental sacrament and the gate to the other sacraments, is the purifying and sanctifying sacrament of rebirth.
 It is the means by which its recipients are incorporated into the church in a sacramental bond of unity.
 For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.

-The Sacrament of Baptism is celebrated during the 11 am Mass or at 12 noon on Sundays.
+Sacrament of Baptism is celebrated at 12 noon on Sundays.
 Please remember that Godparents must be practicing Catholics who have reached their 16th year and have received all of the Sacraments of Initiation (i.e., Baptism.
 First Holy Communion, and Confirmation).
 For those Godparents who are married, their marriage must be recognized by the Catholic Church.
 Parents of the person being baptized are not eligible to act as Godparents.

 Only one Godparent is necessary for Baptism and not more than two.
 When two are acting as Godparents, one must be male and the other female according to Canon Law (universal Church Law).
 A non-Catholic, legitimately baptized and practicing Christian may act as a Christian witness along with a Catholic Godparent.